kyma-project/community/guidelines/releases-guidelines/02-kyma-release-process.md

 >**NOTE:** a release branch needs to be created per new major / minor version.
 Patch releases and release candidates do not have a dedicated release branch.

 Create a release branch in the `kyma` repository.
 The name of this branch should follow the `release-{major}.{minor}` pattern, such as `release-1.4`.
-Creating a release branch will automatically trigger ProwJobs that build pre-release artifacts and spin-up RC cluster.

     ```bash
     git fetch upstream
     git checkout --no-track -b release-{RELEASE} upstream/master
     git push -u upstream release-{RELEASE}
     ```

->**CAUTION:** If you don't create the Kyma release branch at this point and add a  `post-rel{RELEASE_VERSION_SHORT}-kyma-release-candidate` post-submit job to the `test-infra` master, then pushing anything to the Kyma release branch, creating or rebasing the branch, triggers a new GitHub release.

 ### kyma-project/test-infra